 The account has to be in good standing to be worth adding to your credit report, so you’ll need to make sure with the primary account holder that they always use the card responsibly.

-Piggybacking on someone’s credit isn’t the only option for getting tradelines onto your credit report.
+Having someone else add you to their tradeline isn’t the only option for getting tradelines onto your credit report.
 Many people start out by opening their own credit cards.

 Of course, depending on your income and other factors, it can be difficult to get approved for a card with no prior credit history.
 But there are credit cards that are designed for consumers who are new to credit, such as secured credit cards.
 Secured credit cards require that you contribute a security deposit, which serves as collateral for the lender in case you do not pay back what you owe on the card.

 Some secured cards may upgrade you to an unsecured account after a certain period of timely payments.
 If that’s not an option, simply keep using the card responsibly and making payments on time every month, and watch your credit score grow.
 Eventually, your history of responsible credit usage will help you qualify for new credit cards with better terms and higher credit limits.

 Want an easy way to avoid the risks of getting a free tradeline and the hassle of a secured credit card?
 Consider purchasing authorized user tradelines that are guaranteed to have a spotless payment history and low credit utilization.

 Just make sure to choose a tradeline company that offers high-quality products and ethical business practices.